 Securing the Green Budget

 Decarbonizing our economy, protecting our natural resources, and supporting healthy communities requires state agencies that are well-resourced and well-staffed.
 While the need for their services has grown, our environmental agencies have suffered from decades of significant and sustained underfunding.
-On average, Massachusetts spends only $32.65 per 1,000 people on parks and recreation, the lowest per person spending in the country and almost half the national average.
+Many departments still receive less funding and maintain lower staff levels than before the Great Recession.
+In FY25, these items received a $12.9 million total increase in funding, or 2.6%, while the overall budget grew 3.0%.
 Additional funding will support public parks and open spaces that are invaluable to our communities as well as the tourism, agriculture, outdoor recreation, fishing, and clean energy industries that are creating jobs and economic growth.

 We at ELM advocate for: